GuidodiPasquo/AeroVECTOR/README.md

 #### Simulation Procedure
 The program computes the 3DOF Equations of Motion of the Rocket and integrates their result.
-The Aerodynamic Coefficients are calculated using the same Extended Barrowman Equations that Open Rocket uses.
-The fins use modified wind tunnel data to better model their behaviour.
+The Aerodynamic Coefficients are calculated using the same Extended Barrowman Equations that Open Rocket uses (plus some improvements).
+The fins use interpolated wind tunnel data to better model their behavior.
 The program also allows for fins separated from the body.
-More information can be found inside *main_simulation.py* and *rocket_functions.py*
+More information can be found in the technical documentation or inside *src/simulation/main_simulation.py* and *src/aerodynamics/rocket_functions.py*

 ## Dependencies
 ### Mandatory